dsabre/contact-server/README.md

 # allowed orgin
 CORS_ORIGIN=...

-# secret passprhase for encode and decode sites secret keys (see site secret key generation section for further details)
+# secret passprhase for encode and decode secret keys (see secret key generation section for further details)
 CRYPTO_SECRET=...

 # google recaptcha secret, used for server-side request validation